estepanov/hundred-line-halo-image-stats/readme.md

 ## Inspiration

 I am a big fan of the Halo video game series.
 Having been a member, moderator, and admin of numerous video game communities in the past, I was inspired to create a dynamic script that could generate a custom signature containing a gamers statistics.

+## How this works

+This was my first time using [Jimp](https://github.com/oliver-moran/jimp), short for `JavaScript Image Manipulation Program`.
+The core index file loads a background image, then begins querying data (JSON) and images.
+This was tricky because querying the Halo API requiries attaching custom headers with your API key while `Jimp` does not allow setting custom headers for remote file requests.
+The loading and overlaying of JSON data was simple and straightforward.
+The loading and ovelaying of images was more complicated.
+I had to use `Axios` to make the request with the custom header and instruct `Axios` to return an `arraybuffer` data which can be used in `Jimp`.